mmartiasg/crab-track-app/README.md

         height: 1080
       output:
         path: # Absolute path where the results will be saved in the current file system.
+     multiprocess:
+       simultaneous_video_processes: 4 # Number of videos to process concurrently (at the same time)
+       threads_per_video: 2 # Number of CPUs allocated to process each video
    ```

 ### Docker